carlyrichmond/webdevcon-grounding-rag-applications-workshop/lab-sheets/0-prerequisites.md

 >>> Why is the sky blue and not green?
 ```

+## 3: Other API Keys

+### 3.2 WeatherAPI

+Create an account and API key for the [Weather API](https://www.weatherapi.com/).
+Optionally, you can substitute your own weather data in the `weatherTool` steps in the Sorely travel agent tutorial.

+### 3.2 OpenAI

-We shall also compare the output of these models effectiveness for tool calling against OpenAI GPT4 Turbo.
+We shall compare the output of several LLMs' effectiveness for tool calling against [OpenAI GPT-4o Turbo](https://platform.openai.com/docs/models/gpt-4o).
 For this, please create an account for OpenAI [via their site](https://platform.openai.com/docs/overview) and create an API key.
 Creating an account should give you some initial credits to play with.

 ## 3: direnv